Vanibels/NexusBot-legacy/TermsOfService.md

 - You must comply with [Discord’s Terms of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines) at all times.
 - You may not use Nexus for any illegal, harmful, abusive, or unauthorized purposes.
-- The ShogunSky guild assumes responsibility for how the Bot is used within its server.
+- The Tenshi guild assumes responsibility for how the Bot is used within its server.

 ---